 This is my daughter's first year at this school.
 She had lots of problems in bigger schools and far she has been having much success at New Visions.
 The staff facilitate a sense of community which I love.
 I have had a couple of complaints but when I brought them up they were addressed immediately.
 As with any school your chiild's experience is greatly influenced by your involvement.
 Each parent must also realize that all schools are not a good fit all children so do your homework to ensure the best fit possible for your child.

 New Visions Charter School is a charter middle school in Minneapolis.
-The principal of New Visions Charter School is Jennifer Geraghty and can be contacted at firstname.lastname@example.org.
-202 children attend New Visions Charter School and identify primarily as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-91% of the 202 students here are paying reduced lunch prices.
+The principal of New Visions Charter School is Jennifer Geraghty, whose e-mail is email@example.com.
+202 students go to New Visions Charter School and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+91% of the 202 students here have subsidized lunches.
 The student to teacher ratio at New Visions Charter School is 9:1.
 Pope John Paul II Catholic School is one of the nearest middle schools.

 - Computer arts

 |Students eligible for free or reduced-price lunch program||91%||91%|

 I'm surprised at the mediocre rating.
 My son goes here and his progress has been phenomenal.
 We had him in a Montessori program prior to New Visions and Montessori was not a good fit (he has a fine motor delay and much of Children's House work requires fine motor skills.)
 We have loved both his kindergarten and first grade teachers both of whom we found to be motivated (and motivating!).
 Many/most of the kids at this level aren't in the school because of developmental issues but because it's become the community school - his class is perhaps 40% Somali (so now he has smatterings of Somali French and Spanish.)